 Hot Water Beach

 At the northern end of this well-known beach, hot water from an underground thermal spring bubbles to the surface at low tide.
-It's great fun to dig out your own thermal hot pool and have a soak.
+It's great fun to dig out your own thermal hot pool and have a soak; bring a shovel if you'd like to submerge yourself to the neck.

 Tairua and Pauanui